 The core function of the Authority is to ensure that the objectives of the establishing legislation are fully realised so as to ensure that those licensed to provide Property Services meet the highest standards in service provision and that consumers are fully protected through the rigorous application of the provisions of the Act.

 2.3 Values

-The Authority is guided by its core values of the public interest, good governance and value for money, proportionality, consultation and commitment to staff.
+The Authority is guided by its core values of the public interest, regulation, governance, professionalism, transparency and commitment to people.

 3. Corporate Governance

 3.1 Roles and Responsibilities

 Accounting Officer